collinsasia/Mancala/README.md

 The amount of Marbles in each "House"
 The Total amount of marbles

  When going first:
   Select House counter-Clockwise
    The marbles should move around the board until it reaches the "score house"
+     Go to the next house if the hole is empty to continue game If you dont have any marbles to play with continue , Else count who has the most marbles Who every have the most NKONIM!(Victory)

 <!-- # Mancala